MatterMiners/lapis/docs/index.rst

       :title: Static

-      The *static* environment provides a classical setup where all resources are available exclusively for processing the jobs for the whole runtime of the simulation.
+      The *static* environment provides a classical setup where all resources are available exclusively for processing the :term:`jobs <Job>` for the whole runtime of the simulation.

       .. code-block:: bash